nickbabcock/eecs381-lint/README.md

 [vera++](https://bitbucket.org/verateam/vera/overview), which parses C/C++ code
 and hands tokens to Tcl scripts written by you.
-As a first implementation this is fine, but I believe one is limited in the confidence of the solution as they aren't handed a deep and rich AST that can be interogated.
+As a first implementation this is fine, but I believe one is limited in the confidence of the solution as they aren't handed a deep and rich AST that can be interrogated.
 It's a step above regular expressions, but still far from ideal.
 Tcl is also an odd choice -- not that it is the wrong choice, but in all my time this has been the only codebase that I've written Tcl and it didn't leave a great impression.